CANADIAN SHORTHORN ASSOCIATION

 - Bulls which have been used for natural service in two or more herds must be activated on at least one herd inventory.
 Adherence to existing regulations is required in regard to bulls owned in partnership or calling for signature of the owner of the bull for registration of the calf.

-- AI Sires will not need to be enrolled, however semen transfers are still required.
+- AI Sires will not need to be enrolled.

 - Participation in the WHR requires adherence to existing regulations in regards to genotyping AI Sires and ET donor dams.